Edipra98/react-random-generator/README.md

 ## What it returns

 The random generator for the Pokemon returns the Image, Name, Height, and Weight\
-The random generator for the Pokemon returns the Name, Height, Weight, and Homeplanet
+The random generator for the Pokemon returns the Image, Name, Height, Affiliations, and Homeplanet